gr0uch/s2/README.md

 ## Optional Modules

 - `dep-check.mjs`: this is used to check if all of the required APIs are present in the runtime.
+- `computed-properties.mjs`: adds a computed property feature that does automatic dependency tracking.
+Exports `createContext` to create a reactive object and `createComputed` to declare an object as having computed properties.
+See source code and tests for usage.
 - `render-to-string.mjs` (TBD)
 - `hydrate.mjs` (TBD)